versionone/VersionOne.Client.Requestor/README.md

 ### Contributing

 We also welcome contributions!
-Please send pull requests!
+[Please send pull requests](https://help.github.com/articles/using-pull-requests)!
 If you figure out specific instructions for using the Node.JS based installation option under different OS or cloud-hosted configurations, please create a how-to document and submit a pull request. **See the [HowTo-DeployInHeroku.md](HowTo-DeployInHeroku.md) doc for an example.**

 ## Unsupported by VersionOne support

 Since this is an open source, community-supported project, VersionOne does not support installing this code into our On-Demand / Hosted environment.
 Instead, see the various methods for running this code below.
 Please use GitHub issues for documenting your questions and ideas, as we will not answer questions via ZenDesk about this code.

-We do welcome and encourage pull requests for improving this project!

 ## How to use with your own On-Premise VersionOne